 Project: European Think-tank Network on China (ETNC)

-Publication: Forthcoming (2023, with Miguel Otero): How normative should Europe’s China policy be?
+Publication: 2023 (with Miguel Otero): How normative should Europe’s China policy be?
 A controversial conversation.
 Amsterdam: CHERN.

 Publication: 2022 (with Richard Turcsanyi et al.): Trans-atlantic public opinion on China: Great power competition amidst Russian invasion of Ukraine.
 Bratislava: CEIAS.